hashgraph/hedera-services/docs/gradle-quickstart.md

 instance.
 You can start one in one terminal with `./gradlew run` and then execute the tests from a second terminal with `./gradlew eet`.
 Or you can use JRS to start an instance, or use some existing environment like previewnet.

 Finally, you can use `./gradlew run` to run the project.
 It will compile (but not test) if needed.
+Running the project produces various files within `hedera-node`.
+To clean these, you can use `./gradlew cleanRun`.

 There is also `./gradlew clean` to clean everything up.
 This will also clean out any temp stuff created for the sake of running (logs, etc.).